HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - An Introduction to Computational Fluid Dynamics - The Finite Volume Method
 - Mastering Graphics Programming with Vulkan
 - Practical Shader Development - Vertex and Fragment Shaders for Game Developers
+- The Modern Vulkan Cookbook - A practical guide to 3D graphics and advanced real-time rendering techniques in Vulkan

 ## Booklist of Computational Geometry